mars0i/hanami-workshop/README.md

 # hanami-workshop

-Project for use with the 11/21/2021 scicloj Hanami workshop led by Kira McLean.
+Project (probably temporary) for use with the 11/21/2021 scicloj Hanami workshop led by Kira McLean.

 ## Usage